 Information Collected on Verizon Websites:

 When you browse Verizon websites, information is collected about your device and your visit.
 We also collect data about your browsing, searching and buying activity as you interact with our sites.
 We may collect and use your IP address, mobile telephone or device number, account information, web addresses of the sites you come from and go to next and information about your connection, including your device's browser, operating system, platform type and Internet connection speed.
-We use this information for operational and performance measurement purposes including monitoring statistics such as how many people visit our websites; which pages people visit on our sites; how much time is spent on each page or; which browsers are used to visit our sites.
+We use this information for operational, performance measurement and other business purposes.

 Certain Verizon vendors may place and read cookies on our sites to help us deliver Verizon marketing messages on our sites and on non-Verizon sites.
 We require that these vendors provide consumers with the ability to opt-out of their use of information for these purposes.
 In accordance with industry self-regulatory principles, you should see this icon in or around Verizon advertisements that are delivered on other sites using information collected on our sites.
 Clicking on this icon will provide information about the companies and data practices that were used to deliver the ad and will also describe how you may opt-out of these advertising programs.
 Additional information on the choices available to you for the use of your information for advertising purposes can be found in the "How to Limit the Sharing and Use of Your Information" section below.

 Information You Provide: